 Also of interest is that San Mateo has more people living here who work in computers and math than 95% of the places in the US.

 One thing that you will notice about San Mateo is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider San Mateo a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 San Mateo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Like elsewhere in America, most people in San Mateo use a private automobile to get to work.
 But notably, a substantial number of San Mateo‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 San Mateo is an extremely ethnically-diverse city.
 The people who call San Mateo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Mateo residents report their race to be White, followed by Asian.
 San Mateo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.46% of the city’s residents.
-Important ancestries of people in San Mateo include Italian, Irish, English, and Russian.
+People of Hispanic or Latino origin account for 24.82% of the city’s residents.
+Important ancestries of people in San Mateo include German, Irish, Italian, English, and French.